gusc/Threads/README.md

 auto id = std::this_thread::get_id();
 std::cout << "Main thread ID: " << id << std::endl;

+// Both threads will be joined up on destruction
 ```

 This will make the each lambda run on a different thread.